Patrick Seguin: Collaborations

+Also close to numerous art and fashion personalities, Patrick Seguin has worked with Azzedine Alaïa, The Row (Ashley Olsen and Mary-Kate Olsen), Virgil Abloh, A.P.C., and Yves Saint Lauren.

+Awards

+Chevalier de l’Ordre des Arts et des Lettres.
+He was named ‘chevalier' in March 2018.

+Officier de l’Ordre des Arts et des Lettres.
+He was named 'officier' in October 2023.

 Galerie Patrick Seguin

 Presentation

 Galerie Patrick Seguin is in the Bastille district in Paris, in a space designed by Jean Nouvel (Pritzker Prize 2008).
 The gallery shows works by Jean Prouvé, Charlotte Perriand, Pierre Jeanneret, Le Corbusier and Jean Royère, and owns the most complete collection of furniture and demountable architecture by Jean Prouvé (24 houses).
 Galerie Patrick Seguin has also developed an important publishing activity, producing books to accompany its exhibitions; works include a 2-volume monograph on Jean Prouvé (750 pages), a series of three 5-volume box-sets on Jean Prouvé’s demountable architecture, a 2-volume monograph on Jean Royère (650 pages), a book on Le Corbusier and Pierre Jeanneret’s architectural project for the town of Chandigarh and its furniture.